 I used the Prismacolor Colorless Blender over the face and larger areas moving the blender with medium pressure in small circles.
 It helps to move your blender pencils in multiple directions to really work those pigments together and fill in the tiny ‘holes’ where the pigments skipped on the toothy paper.
 “A Few Thoughts About Pencils, Blending and Burnishing” is a post I did a few months ago that talks a little more about some of my blending tools if you are interested.

-Once in a while I brush crumbs off my paper with this really nifty Tim Holtz Retractable Blending Brush I found this summer.
+Once in a while I brush crumbs off my paper with this really nifty Tim Holtz Retractable Blending Brush I found at Michaels.
 It is meant for applying Distress Ink and Distress Oxide while using stencils, but I thought it would be great for colored pencil work, too.
 And it is.
 And because it is retractable and has a cover, I can toss it in my bag and not have to worry about crushing or ruining the bristles.

 Next, I used the Caran d’Ache Blender Bright in a few areas to bring up the color saturation, and make a smooth surface for the ink and gel pens I planned to use⏤primarily around the eyes.
 I have found that if I use the Blender Bright to essentially seal my coloring, I can get much sharper lines with my Pitt pens, and lessen the chance the ink will bleed or snag on the tooth of the paper and then ‘blob’ which is a huge pet peeve of mine (and very frustrating since I don’t usually ink anything until all of the coloring with pencils is done).